-San Francisco is poised to celebrate the 75th birthday of the Golden Gate Bridge on May 27.
-Next time you see the world's most beautiful bridge - crossed by 10 million pedestrians a year! - impress your friends with one of the following 15 things about the Golden Gate that you probably didn't know before today:
+San Francisco's Golden Gate Bridge opened on May 27 1937, instantly becoming a much-loved symbol of the city and an iconic piece of architecture around the world.
+Next time you see the world's most beautiful bridge - crossed by 10 million pedestrians a year - impress your friends with one of the following 14 things about the Golden Gate that you probably didn't know before today:

 1. What's that color?